valory-xyz/autonolas-v1/README.md

 ### Prerequisites
 - This repository follows the standard [`Hardhat`](https://hardhat.org/tutorial/) development process.
 - The code is written on Solidity `0.8.14`.
-- The standard versions of Node.js along with Yarn are required to proceed further
+- The standard versions of Node.js along with Yarn are required to proceed further (confirmed to work with Yarn `1.22.10` and npx/npm `6.14.11` and node `v12.22.0`).

 ### Install the dependencies
 The dependency list is managed by the `package.json` file,